 April is Arab American Heritage Month in the United States.

-We will be celebrating with more Arab crafts but also wanted to share some books on our book shelf.
+We will be celebrating with more Arab crafts but also wanted to share some resources, including books on our book shelf.
 We hope you can also use them to learn about the contributions Arabs have provided in American society.

 Instead of just concentrating on children’s books for this list, I wanted to showcase a wide range of topics.
 (Okay, yes, I did sneak in one children’s book.
 I can’t stop myself!)